-This alert is for visual indicators in the Desktop Client only.
-SQL Diagnostic Manager does not send notification when this alert is triggered.
+\wedge This alert is for visual indicators in the Desktop Client only.
+SQL Diagnostic Manager does not send notif icatio n wher n this al ert is triggeı red.

 Log File Autogrow alert

 The Log File Autogrow alert indicates that a log file autogrow occurred on the specified database.
 For this alert to display, enable monitoring of non-query activities with capturing of autogrow events.
 Note that you can avoid unnecessarily long reads and poor response time from SQL Server by minimizing the number of Autogrow events occurring in your environment.